 The Golden Isles offers a variety of summer camps for junior scientists and sea turtle enthusiasts.
 Opt for a week-long day camp for rising 1st through 7th graders with programming centered on turtle biology, conservation and ways to protect these special animals.
 Campers will explore Jekyll Island's habitats, interact with Georgia Sea Turtle Center staff and volunteers, and learn all about the Golden Isles' natural wildlife.

-Traditionally, camp runs Monday through Friday and includes 20 hours of instruction, a visit to Summer Waves Water Park, daily lunch and one official camp shirt. *Please be aware sea turtle camp will not take place in 2022.
+Traditionally, camp runs Monday through Friday and includes 20 hours of instruction, a visit to Summer Waves Water Park, daily lunch and one official camp shirt. *Please note Sea Turtle Camp will not take place in 2024.
 Contact the Georgia Sea Turtle Center at 912-635-4444 for more information.